AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 >[!IMPORTANT]
 >
 >The split routing mode is enabled by default for the "Split Delivery - Email" account.
-For all the other channels external accounts, reach out your Adobe Transition Manager to have the option enabled.
+For all the other channels external accounts, reach out to your Adobe Transition Manager to have the option enabled.
 >
 >By default, the threshold size value to split a delivery among multiple mid-sourcing (MID) instances is 100K.
 You can change this value in the "NmsDelivery_MultiMidSplitThreshold" option in the **[!UICONTROL Administration]** / **[!UICONTROL Platform]** / **[!UICONTROL Options]** menu.